Davidrsdiaz/Hyperliquid-TWAP-API-Open-Source/hyperliquid-twap/README.md

 Open-source data pipeline and API for ingesting and querying Hyperliquid TWAP (Time-Weighted Average Price) data from the Artemis requester-pays S3 bucket.

-**Version**: Production-Ready v1.1
+**Version**: Production-Ready v2.0
-**Status**: ✅ All critical improvements applied
+**Status**: ✅ 100% Production Complete

-> **📋 Recent Improvements**: This codebase has been enhanced for production-readiness.
+> **📋 Recent Improvements**: This codebase is fully production-ready with all features implemented.
 See [IMPROVEMENTS.md](IMPROVEMENTS.md) for details on reliability fixes, error handling, and performance improvements.

 ## Overview